Problems with delivery?

 You’ve probably at some point opened a parcel to find that it contained the wrong item.

 In such cases, you are entitled to request a replacement.
 You are backed by European legislation on conformity guarantees.
-The seller must pay for any costs involved.
+The seller must pay for any costs involved, including the shipping costs for replacement goods and the return shipping for the faulty goods.
+Discover these helpful tips for returning your goods in the case of a non-conformity.

 Is it not possible to exchange an article, e.g. because it is not in stock?
 Or can your online purchase not be delivered within a reasonable time frame?
 State that you want to cancel your order and request a full refund of the purchase price and delivery cost.